diogomachado-bioinfo/sweep/README.md

 -----------------------------------

-This Python package implements the SWeeP (Spaced Words Projection), a algorithm for representing biological sequences in compact and fixed-length feature vectors.
+This Python package implements the SWeeP (Spaced Words Projection), a method for representing biological sequences in compact and fixed-length feature vectors.

 # Installation